ParrotSec/documentation/docs/library/helpme.md

 commits.*/

-git pull --all /*super useful if you need to fetch multiple branchs and merge them with your local branches.
+git pull --all /*super useful if you need to fetch multiple branchs and merge them with your local branches. (you can all just use git pull)*/

 git remote set-url origin URL-ADDED-HERE /*use if you screw up and upload to the wrong place or your website has changed, handy*/